joanelVR/Background-Changer/README.md

 # _Background Remover_
 ##### The purpose of this program is to visit every pixel of an image and get the red, green and blue (RGB) colors.
-The program will then change the wanted color with a desired picture.
+The program will then change the wanted color with a desired background picture.
+The user has the choice of using a green screen, a blue screen or a red screen and swap the background with any desired image.
 <a href="http://imgbox.com/q19euFN6" target="_blank"><img src="https://5-t.imgbox.com/q19euFN6.jpg" alt="image host"/></a>
 # Getting Started
 ##### For a copy of this program, please email me at joanel.vasquez1520@gmail.com explaning why you need the program.
 Put the name of the program in the subject and GITHUB.